MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ## Create a domain

-To create domain you must be a Fabric admin.
+To create domain, you must be a Fabric admin.

 1. Open the admin portal and select the **Domains** tab.